pkoelich/Vancouver_CityScope/README.md

 1. Find the average homeownership rate, found using explore statistics in ArcGIS Pro.
 Create an empty field, and assign all the values to the average rate.
 1. Configure a popup to compare the average homeownership rate to the one present in each census geography.
 1. Create another empty field
-1. Use explore statistics to find the minimum and maximum values for the field, then normalize each entry according to those values.
+1. Use explore statistics to find the minimum and maximum values for the field, then min-max normalize each entry according to those values.
 This will be used for comparison in the MCDA

 ### 4.3 Living wage index:
 1. Create an empty field.